 It depends on factors such as these:

-- What is the the extent of its off-premises servicing and processing activities?
+- Extent of its off-premises servicing and processing activities

 You know that you need to protect your home-based business with insurance.
 Thankfully you now know that you have have 3 choices to do this.